 Form definition

-The current system is built around a form definition written in JSON.
+The current system is built around a form definition constructed from various Form subclasses.
 At the top level every form will expect to have the following attributes:

 • Form type: this is to define whether the form is a lettings form or a sales form.
 The questions will differ between the types.